magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 thinking that, thanks to [`nodejs`](https://nodejs.org/en/), JavaScript has the same bipolar insanity, you're right.
-But even without starting a never ending discussion about JS's pitfalls, the CLJ/CLJS pair has still some advantages to carry with itself, because it lets you decide on which back-end platform to run your services, being a `JVM`, `nodejs` or even `.net`.
+But even without starting a never ending discussion about JS's pitfalls, the CLJ/CLJS pair has still some advantages to carry on with itself, because it allows you to decide on which back-end platform to run your services, being it `JVM`, `nodejs` or even `.net`.

-My personal hope is to see in the near future a growing number of CLJ/CLJS libraries able to be used indifferently on JS and JVM platforms and eventually dynamically moved at run-time from one side to the other and *vice versa*.
+My personal hope is to see in the near future an increasing number of CLJ/CLJS libraries able to be used indifferently on JS or JVM platforms and eventually dynamically moved at runtime from one side to the other and *vice versa*.

-This tutorial of the series has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries, because most of the time the migration path is not so hard to be taken.
+This tutorial of the series has to be intended as an effort to stimulate CLJ/CLJS newbies to start learning that pair of programming languages while doing, namely while being collaborative with the maintainers of CLJ/CLJS libraries, because most of the time the migration path needed to make a CLJ library portable on CLJS via Reader Conditionals is not hard at all.

 ## Livin' on the edge

 When you start using a library implemented by others, you can easily end up with few misunderstandings of its use or even with some unexpected issues.
-In these cases the first thing you should do is to browse and read its documentation.
-As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which as newbie you still have to grasp.
+In these cases, the first thing you should do is to browse and read its documentation.
+As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which as newbie we still have to grasp.

 Likely, most of the CLJ/CLJS open source libraries are hosted on [github](https://github.com/) which offers an amazing support for collaboration and social coding.
-Even if few CLJ/CLJS libraries have an extensive documentation and/or an associated mailing-list for submitting dubts and questions, every CLJ/CLJS library hosted on github is supported by an articulated, although easy, issue and version control management systems.
+Even if few CLJ/CLJS libraries have an extensive documentation and/or an associated mailing-list for submitting doubts and questions, every CLJ/CLJS library hosted on github is supported by an articulated, although easy, issue and version control management systems.
 Those two systems help a lot in managing almost any distributed and remote collaboration requirements.

-## Valip fork by Chas Emerick
+## Valip Library

 As said, the main purpose of Chas Emerick while forking the original `valip` library was to make it portable from CLJ to CLJS.
-Consequently, it should be relatively easy to make it supporting the new Reader Conditionals extension of the `1.7.0` CLJ/CLJS release, because most of the porting works should already be done by Chas Emerick himself.
+Consequently, it should be very easy to adopt the Reader Conditionals extension, because most of the porting works should already be done by Chas Emerick himself.

 ## Fork, clone and branch